USG Encourages Medical and Public Health Professionals to Join Medical Reserve Corps

 If you have questions or concerns, please contact your local public health district or call 1-866-PUB-HLTH (782-4584) or 404-657-2588.

 As this is an evolving situation, the most up-to-date information from the CDC can be found at https://www.cdc.gov/coronavirus/2019-ncov/index.html and from DPH at https://dph.georgia.gov/novelcoronavirus.

-What are common symptoms of 2019-nCoV?
+What are common symptoms of COVID-2019?

-Symptoms of nCoV infection include fever, cough, and shortness of breath.
+Symptoms of COVID-19 infection include fever, cough, and shortness of breath.
 Some infected individuals go on to develop pneumonia requiring hospitalization.
 Severity of symptoms can span from asymptomatic or mild illness to severe or fatal illness.

-How is 2019-nCoV spread?
+How is COVID-19 spread?

-Novel coronavirus is spread like other respiratory illnesses, such as the flu and the common cold, through coughing or sneezing by those who already have symptoms.
+COVID-19 is spread like other respiratory illnesses, such as the flu and the common cold, through coughing or sneezing by those who already have symptoms.
 There have also been reports of rare spread from an infected patient with no symptoms to a close contact.

 What should students or faculty who have recently traveled to China do?

 Because of the ever-expanding global outbreak, the federal government recently announced that all individuals (which may include students, faculty, or staff) who have traveled to China in the past 14 days and returned on or after February 3, 2020, will be requested to remain at home and be monitored for 2019-nCoV symptoms by the Georgia Department of Public Health.
 School and university students, faculty or staff whose family members have traveled from China in the last 14 days (and are being monitored for symptoms) do not need to be excluded from school.

-How is 2019-nCoV treated?
+How is COVID-19 treated?